 - Manage technology adoption risk

-- Processes that build a pipeline and close customers
+- Create processes that build a sales pipeline and close customers

 Related Blog Posts